- Publications and resources

 CASA advises intending candidates not to begin attempting the CPL or ATPL exam unless he/she has undertaken the relevant aeronautical knowledge training to a satisfactory standard, and if on a training course, has been assessed by the instructor as ready to sit the exam, and most importantly, is confident of passing the entire set of subject-part exams within the window.

 A full CPL or ATPL theory credit will only be awarded once all subject-parts have been passed within one window.

-Click here for more information about the definition of a window.
+Read more information about the definition of re-training and exam windows.